message/iata/BE.md

 - military personnel traveling on duty;
 - students.
 8. Passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland must have:
-- a negative COVID-19 antigen test taken at most 1 day before arrival.
+- a negative COVID-19 antigen test taken at most 36 hours before arrival.
 The test result must be in Dutch, English, French or German; or;
 - a negative COVID-19 PCR test taken at most 72 hours before arrival.
 The test result must be in Dutch, English, French or German; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty); or
 - a positive COVID-19 PCR test issued at most 180 days before arrival and a recovery certificate.